Nimblr/docs/ehr-integrations.md

 ### #listEvents
 Lists calendar events.

 Within the events, events for contacts must be perfectly mapped, containing all necessary information to process the communication with the patient.
-Important information includes the `externalId`, which is used to query patient information, and the event status, which indicates whether the event is canceled, the patient did not show up, or it is confirmed.
+Important information includes the Contact `externalId`, which is used to query patient information, and the event status, which indicates whether the event is canceled, the patient did not show up, or it is confirmed.
 This information helps initiate Holly's outbound flows.
-To retrieve events, they must be queried by calendar within a specified time period.
+To retrieve events, they must be queried by calendar `externalId` within a specified time period.

 Returns @Array[[Event]](#Event)